USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/prohibited.md

 *   300 feet of streams or lakes
 *   Areas posted "No Christmas Tree Cutting”
 *   Dalles Watershed, Camp Baldwin or Warm Springs Reservation
-*   East of Little Crater Lake Campground on Road 58, because of Warms Springs Indian Reservation
 *   Wilderness & research natural areas

 #### No cutting along the following: